[Dedicated to the memory of Professor Phil Dorin, teacher, mentor and friend.]

 |55% for all|

 |Class Participation Criteria||Value|

 |Absent *without* prior notification/agreement of professor||0|

 |Demonstrates excellent preparation with respect to readings and other materials;|

 Offers pertinent analysis, synthesis, and evaluation; puts together pieces of the discussion to develop new approaches that take the class further.

 An incomplete will be granted only when the student requesting the incomplete has completed at least 80% of the coursework, and has at least a B average in the course work completed.
 This is standard LMU policy.

-Please read the revised policy on the top right of page 38 of the University Bulletin.
-A PDF copy is available here.
+Please read the revised policy in the University Bulletin.

 All work is evaluated for both technical merit and quality of written and/or oral presentation.

 Find yourself a good spelling and grammar checker, or a trusted human editor, if you